brownjordan317/exif_images_to_ros_topics/README.md

 # Skydio ROS2 Image Streamer

 This script streams Skydio JPG images over ROS 2 as if they were recorded live.
-Images are read from a directory, EXIF metadata (GPS + yaw) is extracted, and the frames are published as ROS 2 messages.
-The output can be recorded to a ros2 bag in real time.
+Images are read from a directory, EXIF metadata (GPS + yaw) is extracted, and frames are published as ROS 2 messages.
+The output can be recorded to a ROS 2 bag.

 ---

 ## Features

 * Stream JPG images as live camera frames via ROS 2
-* Extract GPS position and yaw from EXIF metadata (using exiftool)
+* Extract GPS position and yaw from EXIF metadata using `exiftool`
-* Publish at a fixed Hz or replay using real capture timing
+* Publish at a fixed Hz **or attempt real-time replay based on EXIF timestamps**
 * Optional multiprocessing-based preloading for maximum throughput
-* Automatic image resizing to prevent large bandwidth usage
+* Automatic resizing to control memory and bandwidth usage

 ---

-## Preloading vs. On-Demand (IMPORTANT TRADEOFF)
+## Preloading vs. On-Demand (IMPORTANT BEHAVIOR DIFFERENCE)

-You can either:
+You may choose **preloading** or **on-demand streaming**, but they behave differently:

+---

-### 1. Preload All Images (Fastest Playback, More RAM)
+### 1. Preload All Images (Recommended for Real-Time Replay)

-* All images are decoded, resized, converted to ROS messages, and EXIF-parsed before streaming begins.
+* Images are decoded, resized, converted to ROS messages, and EXIF-parsed **before streaming begins**.
-* Multiprocessing accelerates this stage.
+* Multiprocessing speeds this up significantly.
-* Playback is extremely smooth, even at high publish rates (60–120 Hz).
+* Streaming is extremely smooth and can sustain very high rates (60–120 Hz).
-* **BUT large image sets (e.g., hundreds of 8K frames) can consume many gigabytes of RAM.**
+* **Real-time playback (`--real_time`) ONLY works in preload mode** because:

+  * EXIF timestamps are scanned during preload,
+  * The actual capture playback rate (Hz) is computed from them.

+### ⚠️ Very Important: Real-time accuracy depends on your CPU

+Even in preload mode:

+* Real-time Hz may fluctuate slightly,
+* Variations in system load and ROS scheduling can affect timing,
+* Very large images may introduce publishing latency.

+This is normal—true frame-accurate playback requires realtime system scheduling and pinned threads, which are outside scope.

-### 2. On-Demand Loading (Minimal RAM, But Slower)
+### 2. On-Demand Loading (Low RAM, No Real-Time Support)

-* Frames are decoded and resized at publish time.
+* Images are loaded and processed **at publish time**.
-* Memory footprint is small because only one frame is held at once.
+* Only one image is in memory at once.
+* **EXIF timestamps are NOT fully scanned**, so:

+  * `--real_time` is **not supported** here,
+  * A fixed Hz must be provided (`--hz`).
-* **High resolution images (8K+) might not load fast enough to sustain high Hz** unless resizing is applied.
+* High-resolution images (e.g., 8K) may decode too slowly to maintain high publish rates unless resizing is applied.
-* Best when working on limited hardware, mobile platforms, or long image sequences.

-Use `--preload` when:

-* You need high FPS replay.
-* You have enough system memory.
-* You want smooth streaming without frame drops.

-Use on-demand streaming when:
+Use on-demand when:

+* RAM is limited,
-* You are memory-limited.
+* You don't need real-time history replay,
-* Frame timing isn’t critical.
-* Your images are extremely large and preloading is impractical.
+* You are dealing with very large datasets.

 ---